 The Costa del Azahar or “Orange Blossom Coast” is the Spanish Costa that makes up the province of Castellón.
 This Costa extends from the town of Vinaròs in the north, some 115 km south to the town of Almenara.
-This coastal area shares a border with the Costa Dorada to the north and Costa de Valencia to the south.
+This coastal area shares a border with the Costa Dorada to the north and Costa Blanca to the south.

 Costa del Azahar Towns and Villages